 The number one item people have asked me about is the oversized lazy susan I used in my charcuterie 101 video.

-Here are a couple that rival mine in size and look:
+Here are a couple that rival mine in size and look.

-This whitewashed lazy susan is perfect in coastal settings but also for a farmhouse look too.
+This whitewashed lazy Susan is perfect in coastal settings but also for a farmhouse look too.

-Lanterns are a must!
+Lanterns are a Must!

 I found some that are really similar below.
 (Did you notice my lazy susan is on top of the wood medallion from my guest room in this pic?
 Don’t be afraid to think outside the box when you’re creating!)

-When it makes sense, I do like to try and have a subtle design theme run through my home.
+When it makes sense, I do like to try and have a little design theme run through my home.
 That’s where the coral comes in.
 I use it sparingly and on a small scale, like in the accent piece above.